Free and Confidential Women’s Care Donate

 Soundview is here to clarify your options as you make a decision.
 We provide factual information so you can move forward confidently.

 Keep reading for medical abortion facts.
-You can also contact Soundview to speak with an onsite, independent medical professional about your options.
+You can also contact Soundview to learn more about your options and, when applicable, access medical services through an independent, onsite medical office.

 1. There is a gestational limit to when you can take medical abortion drugs.

-2. Medical abortion always causes cramping and bleeding.
+2. Medical abortion commonly causes cramping and bleeding.

-Any woman who takes abortion drugs will experience cramping in the stomach area and vaginal bleeding.
+Medical abortion commonly causes cramping in the stomach area and vaginal bleeding.

 While it’s impossible to pinpoint how severe these side effects could be for each woman, you should consider your pain tolerance, health, and personal situation.